-Brides love our friendly,informative buying guide that makes shopping for bridesmaid dresses stress-free and fun.
-Terrific tips on styling, timeline, budget, color and fit.
+Brides love our friendly, informative buying guide that makes shopping for long and short bridesmaid dresses stress-free and fun.
+Here is a terrific bridesmaid guide and shopping tips on styling, timeline, budget, color, and fit.

 Plan aheadGetting to the chapel (or synagogue, park, hotel or city hall) with beautiful bridesmaids all in a row requires time and thought.